Drug & Alcohol Rehab for Teens & Young Adults in Maryland

 Medical detox can be provided in a hospital setting before entering a treatment program, but it is preferable to seek services in a facility that specializes in detox.
-Sandstone Care’s Colorado Springs Detox Center is staffed by registered nurses, behavioral health technicians, certified addiction counselors, a therapist, and a psychiatrist.
+Sandstone Care’s Colorado Springs Detox Center and Virginia Detox Center are staffed by registered nurses, behavioral health technicians, certified addiction counselors, a therapist, and a psychiatrist.
 By completing detox in a facility that has trained mental health staff on-site, our clients have 24/7 support and are able to start the rehabilitation process while finishing their detox.

 - Length of Program